unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon_

 While holding this fan, you can use an action to cast the _gust of wind_ spell (save DC 13) from it.
 Once used, the fan shouldn’t be used again until the next dawn.
-Each time it is used again before then, it has a cumulative 20 percent chance of not working and tearing into useless, nonmagical tatters.
+Each time it is used again before then, it has a cumulative 20 percent chance of not working and tearing into useless, nontek tatters.

 ### Winged Boots